Iran (word): In early Islamic times

 In the Zoroastrian literature of the medieval period, but apparently also perceived by adherents of other faiths, Iranianness remained synonymous with Zoroastrianism.
-In these texts, other religions are not seen as "unzoroastrian", but as un-Iranian.
-This is a major theme in the Ayadgar i Zareran 47, where ērīh "Iranianess" is contrasted with an-ērīh, and ēr-mēnišnīh "Iranian virtue" is contrasted with an-ēr-mēnišnīh.
-The Dadestan i Denig (Dd.
+In these texts, other religions are not seen as "un-Zoroastrian", but as un-Iranian.
+This is a major theme in the Ayadgar-i Zareran 47, where ērīh "Iranianess" is contrasted with an-ērīh, and ēr-mēnišnīh "Iranian virtue" is contrasted with an-ēr-mēnišnīh.
+The Dadestan-i Denig (Dd.
 40.1-2) goes further, and recommends death for an Iranian who accepts a non-Iranian religion (dād ī an-ēr-īh).
-Moreover, these medieval texts elevate the Avesta's mythical Airyanem Vaejah (MP: ērān-wez) to the center of the world (Dd.
+Moreover, these medieval texts elevate the Avesta's mythical Airyanem Vaejah (Middle Persian & New Persian: ērān-wēj) to the center of the world (Dd.
 20.2), and give it a cosmogonical role, either (PRDd.
 46.13) where for all plant life is created, or (GBd.
 1a.12) where animal life is created.
 Elsewhere (WZ 21), it is imagined to be the place where Zoroaster was enlightened.
 In Denkard III.312, humans are imagined to have first all lived there, until ordered to disperse by Vahman und Sros.
-This ties in with an explanation given to a Christian by Adurfarnbag when asked why Ohrmazd only sent his religion to Ērānšahr.
+This ties in with an explanation given to a Christian by Aturfarnbag-i Farruxzatan when asked why Ohrmazd only sent his religion to Ērānšahr.
 Not all texts treat Iranianness and Zoroastrianism as synonymous.
 Denkard III.140, for instance, simply considers Zoroastrians to be the better Iranians.

-The existence of a cultural concept of "Iranianness" (Irāniyat) is also demonstrated in the trial of Afshin in 840, as recorded by Tabari.
-Afshin, the hereditary ruler of Oshrusana, on the southern bank of the middle stretch of the Syr Darya, had been charged with propagating Iranian ethno-national sentiment.
-Afshin acknowledged the existence of a national consciousness (al aʿjamiyya) and his sympathies for it.
-"This episode clearly reveals not only the presence of a distinct awareness of Iranian cultural identity and the people who actively propagated it, but also of the existence of a concept (al-aʿjamiya or Irāniyat) to convey it."
+The existence of a cultural concept of "Iranian-ness" (New Persian: Ērāniyat) is also demonstrated in the trial of Afshin in 840, as recorded by Tabari.
+Afshin, the hereditary ruler of Osrushana, on the southern bank of the middle stretch of the Syr Darya, had been charged with propagating Iranian ethnonational sentiment.
+Khaydhar ibn Kawus al-Afshin acknowledged the existence of a national consciousness (al-aʿjamiyya) and his sympathies for it.
+"This episode clearly reveals not only the presence of a distinct awareness of Iranian cultural identity and the people who actively propagated it, but also of the existence of a concept (alaʿjamiya or Ērāniyat) to convey it."